 Passages Academy is a NYC Department of Education school that operates within Crossroads Juvenile Detention Facility, and serves youth ages 10-15.
 As youth in a secure facility, the students we work with at Passages often lack extensive programming opportunities, feel forgotten by the outside community, and struggle with positive self image, positive behavior and self-regulation strategies.
 By collaborating with the Passages Academy Library, our artists are able to lead four-class workshops that link the arts to students’ language arts curricula, usually through theatre, poetry or creative writing.
 Our programming at Passages strives to light a fire that encourages students to actively engage in their academics, and at the same time we seek to give a voice to these often overlooked young people and teach them that their voices and choices matter.

-Women In Need provides transitional housing facilities for New York City families, and currently houses nearly 10% of NYC’s homeless population.
-Families of all shapes and sizes live at WIN – single mothers, single fathers, two-parent families, parents who are employed, and everything else under the sun.
-The goal of WIN is to provide families with dignity and a space of their own during this transitional time as they seek stable housing.
-Children are often greatly affected by the lack of stability during this transition, and WIN seeks to provide engaging and exciting after school and summer programming to give them a creative outlet.
-ASTEP works with three different WIN locations to provide monthly and bi-weekly arts workshops that give the children, ages 5-11, an opportunity to feel successful, build creative problem solving skills, and experiment in a new art form.
+Win provides transitional housing facilities for New York City families, and currently houses nearly 10% of NYC’s homeless population.
+Families of all shapes and sizes live at Win – single mothers, single fathers, two-parent families, parents who are employed, and everything else under the sun.
+The goal of Win is to provide families with dignity and a space of their own during this transitional time as they seek stable housing.
+Children are often greatly affected by the lack of stability during this transition, and Win seeks to provide engaging and exciting after school and summer programming to give them a creative outlet.
+ASTEP works with three different Win locations to provide monthly and bi-weekly arts workshops that give the children, ages 5-11, an opportunity to feel successful, build creative problem solving skills, and experiment in a new art form.